Humanities/Arts Exam > Humanities/Arts Notes > Legal Studies for Class 11 > Chapter Notes: Institutional Framework - Marriage and Divorce

 • Hindus: Governed by the Hindu Marriage Act, 1955, allowing divorce on grounds like adultery, cruelty, desertion, and unsoundness of mind.

-• Parsis: Governed by the Parsi Marriage and Divorce Act, 1936, recognizing similar grounds for divorce.
+• Parsis: Governed by the Parsi Marriage and Divorce Act, 1936, recognising similar grounds for divorce.

 • Christians: Governed by the Indian Divorce Act, 1869, enabling divorce based on grounds like adultery, cruelty, desertion, and unsoundness of mind.

-• Muslims: Governed by religious texts, where husbands have the privilege to divorce without reason, while the Dissolution of Muslim Marriage Act, 1939, grants wives the right to seek divorce.
+• Muslims: Governed by religious texts, where husbands can initiate divorce, but it is subject to cultural and legal considerations.
+The Dissolution of Muslim Marriage Act, 1939 grants wives the right to seek divorce.

 Conjugal Rights

-• The basis of these rights is 'consortium,' which means the legal right to companionship and support.
+• These privileges include companionship, support, and sexual relations.
+The basis of these rights is 'consortium', meaning the legal right to companionship and support.

-• It also includes the right to live together, known as 'cohabitation,' which signifies a close emotional and physical relationship.
+• It also includes the right to live together, known as 'cohabitation', signifying a close emotional and physical relationship.

 Right of Maintenance